f0x0verf10w/CTF/TryHackMe/Dav.md

 **This chall is on Tryhackme**

 [Click here](https://tryhackme.com/r/room/bsidesgtdav)
+First, I use nmap to recon about the target
 ![nmap](https://github.com/user-attachments/assets/83ac7817-f49e-439f-b7d3-8db143975ecf)
 see ya !,we had a website on port 80,So I paste the IP adress in the browser and it shows us the default apache server page. =)) <br>